What’s possible for Small to Mid-Size Manufacturers:

-Move everyone to a way of working that produces massive performance improvements and a highly satisfactory ROI; THEN take a look at how to use the ERP system in support of this new way of working.
+Move everyone to a way of working that produces massive (not an exaggeration) performance improvements and a highly satisfactory ROI.
+THEN take a look at how to use the ERP system in support of this new way of working.

 This completely “re-frames” the challenge and by-passes ALL the common arguments and resentment and dissatisfaction about an ERP choice and implementation path.

 Of course, this depends on definitions.
 So here’s mine: in my experience, at least 80% of companies who implement an ERP system these days do not achieve the Business case they used to justify the implementation.
 I consider that “failure.”

-In fact, one of the biggest software suppliers on the planet asked me to meet with them some years ago and told me that fewer than 18% of their clients achieved their target Business case.
+In fact, one of the biggest software suppliers on the planet asked me to meet with them some years ago and unashamedly told me that fewer than 18% of their clients achieved their target Business case.
 Consequently they weren’t spending money with these guys for more software and services.
-They wanted me to teach the Theory Of Constraints, TOC, to them and potentially to their clients with the goal of helping their clients actually achieve the ROI they’d hoped for from their ERP acquisition.)
+They wanted me to teach Theory Of Constraints, TOC, to them and potentially to their clients with the goal of helping their clients actually achieve the ROI they’d hoped for from their ERP acquisition.